-Microsoft’s Xbox One has had a pretty great year – from a whole new catalogue of amazing games and their ‘Games With Gold’ far outstripping Sony’s ‘Playstation Plus’ in quality, to the launch of the Xbox One X ushering in a new way of thinking about console generation-based buying habits.
+Microsoft’s Xbox One has had a pretty great year – from a whole new catalogue of amazing games and their ‘Games With Gold’ far outstripping Sony’s ‘Playstation Plus’ in quality, to launch of the Xbox One X Ultrawide and Xbox One X ushering in a new way of thinking about console generation-based buying habits.

 Whatever your thoughts are about the Xbox – whether you lean towards it in the console wars or stay far away – you can’t help but be impressed by its output in 2017, and it’s time to celebrate that with a proper year in review list.

 But I’m not talking about the big games in this one.
 There are far too many of those lists, and PowerUp Gaming can provide something a little different to that… So instead, we are going to size up the best online-only games.
 By that, I mean titles that are exclusively available on the console’s online store (not games that require an always-on connection to the internet).

 This broad definition covers a wide range of available titles – including ID @ Xbox indie games, general small-developer titles and expansion packs.
 However, I’m ruling out any AAA games.
 Again, they will be covered by your bigger lists.

 So, without further ado, here are 10 of the best Xbox One games of 2017 that you can only (and should) buy on the Microsoft store.